Characterization of surface motion patterns in highly deformable soft tissue organs from dynamic MRI: An application to assess 4D bladder motion: Experiments and Results

-For the simulated sequence, we focus on the similiraty between the feature map at the last revisited resting state (towards the end of sequence, $t=420$), and the reference feature map (at t=0).
-Figure~\ref{fig:temporal_stability2} shows that the proposed feature is the more stable since the associated correlation curve reachs its maximum value at each revisited resting state.
-In fact, the proposed feature exhibit a perfect curve showing a repeated maximum of correlation very close to 1.
-When the bladder falls down by maximum of inspiration, the application of the proposed feature shows that the organ topology is most deformed laterally.
+A comparison between descriptors was performed where the goal was to assess their robustness by performing trajectory stability and sensitivity analysis.

+In fact, the propagated tracking-errors may affect the mesh regularity in the neighbourhood of some slightly perturbed vertices.
+Such small errors can be from any source.
+For instance, they may have originated from velocity smoothing within the LDDMM, which can also be mixed with round-off errors propagated in the numerical integration of differential equations when computing the features themselves.
+Assuming that the effect of error propagation increases with time, neighbourhood-based features may thus be more or less sensitive to these cumulative errors.
+To evaluate the robustness of each descriptor with respect to error propagation, we computed the following error ratio that is indicated in Fig.~\ref{fig:temporal_stability2}:

+where $normcorr(., .)$ is the normalized correlation function, $\mathcal{F}_{r}(0)$ is the reference feature map, and $\mathcal{F}_{r}(t_{max})$ is the obtained feature map at the last time the resting state is revisited.\\ Error estimates for the characterization of simulated organ shape trajectory were: $0.045$ for mesh elongations and distortions, $0.034$ for Riemannian mean curvature, and $3.10^{-6}$ for the proposed feature.

+Fig.~\ref{fig:temporal_stability2} shows different feature map dynamics across time for the simulated sequence.
+The top meshes represent the shape at each revisited resting state.
+Using the geodesic-based feature for which the computations were totally independent of vertex neighbourhood characteristics, the feature map differences were very close to zero over all the surface but we can observe the presence of small feature changes arising around some vertices, caused mainly by propagation of neglectable registration errors.
+This means that this feature is capable of detecting these perturbations as well as providing correct correspondence trajectories in a bijective fashion.
+Moreover, the use of the proposed feature exhibited a perfect correlation curve repeatedly showing a correlation value which is very close to 1 at each revisited resting state.

-We have also defined the deformation depth by $Depth = 1 - min corr$, where $min corr$ is the minimal correlation achieved at maximum of inspiration (see Figure~\ref{fig:temporal_stability2}).
-The obtained subject-specific deformation depths were: $0.12$ for mesh elongations, $0.115$ for mesh distortions, $0.17$ for curvature and $0.36$ for the proposed feature.
-Assuming that we have simulated a large deformation in a specific direction, we remark that the proposed feature is more capable of describing how the maximal deformation through motion is large.
+To evaluate descriptors in terms of their capacity to detect motion abnormality, we have defined the deformation depth parameter by $Depth = 1 - min corr$, where $min corr$ is the minimal correlation value achieved at maximum of inspiration (see Fig.~\ref{fig:temporal_stability2}).
+The obtained deformation depths were: $0.12$ for mesh elongations, $0.115$ for mesh distortions, $0.17$ for Riemann mean curvature, and $0.36$ for the proposed feature.
+Since we have simulated a large deformation in a specific direction (see Section \ref{sec:simu_patho}), it would be expected that the corresponding correlation trajectory will exhibit an important deformation depth.
+Which was the case using our descriptor, in a more remarkable way.\\